The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Massachusetts, US

 Offers Telehealth

-Shabbir Merchant is a Neurologist in Boston, Massachusetts.
-Dr. Merchant has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Movement Disorders, Drug Induced Dyskinesia, Focal Dystonia, and Parkinson's Disease.
+Shabbir Merchant is a Neurologist practicing medicine in Boston, Massachusetts.
+He has been practicing medicine for over 17 years.
+Dr. Merchant is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Drug Induced Dyskinesia, Focal Dystonia, and Parkinson's Disease.

 Experienced in Opsoclonus-Myoclonus Syndrome